-The purpose of the Natural Resource Management Strategy for Southern Tasmania is to provide a framework for action to guide activity that will help manage and improve the natural resources in Southern Tasmania.
-It is a whole-of-community strategy that identifies the social, economic and environmental values of the region and outlines how the community can work together to manage and improve its condition.
+The Natural Resource Management Strategy for Southern Tasmania provides a framework for action to guide activity that will help manage and improve the natural resources in our region.
+It is a whole-of-community strategy that identifies the social, economic and environmental values of our region and outlines how the community can work together to manage and improve its condition.

-The Strategy is regularly updated and the 2015-2020 Strategy is now available.
+The Strategy is regularly updated, and the 2022-2030 Strategy is now available.
 A big thanks to everyone involved in providing feedback and comments during the review process for the updated Strategy.
-We would also like to acknowledge the other research which was completed to support the development of the regional strategy, namely:

-The Strategy, Summary and Environmental, Strategic and Institutional Scan are available for download below
+The Strategy and Attachments are available for download below.